jantursky/orderlord-help-kds/docs/troubleshooting/report-your-problem.md

 {% include img.html name="section_report_problem_2.png" %}

 - Add the description of the problem.
 Try to be more specific and mention also _an identifier_ of the specific data (like _Order number 19 is missing bacon_).
 You could also add the contact email, where our support team will contact you as soon as possible.
 You could also add attachments for a better description of the problem.
-You could take screenshots multiple ways:
+You could take screenshots in multiple ways:
 	- pressing two buttons on your Android device; normally the volume down and power button.
 	- on other devices, you might need to use the home button + power button combo.
 	- either way, press the two buttons simultaneously and hold for a second.